 Five Pancras Square

-The zone between the two-storey basement and second floor has a number of columns omitted to provide space for lobby, a leisure centre with two swimming pools and other facilities.
+The zone between the two-storey basement and second floor has a number of columns omitted to provide space for a lobby, a leisure centre with two swimming pools and other facilities.
 We designed deep transfer girders at second floor level to support the truncated internal columns.
 These girders also support the first, upper and lower ground floor levels, which hang via steel tubular sections.

 A secant piled wall with in-situ concrete liner was chosen to construct the perimeter retaining structure.
 The majority of the wall is propped both at base and at capping beam level.
 However at the building’s north-western corner, a large void in the lower ground floor slab allows natural light into the basement swimming pool area.
-In this location, the 9.5 m tall perimeter wall fully cantilevers.
+In this location, the 9.5 m-tall perimeter wall fully cantilevers.

-This corner also overlays a former gasholder, and extends hard against the curved plot boundary and existing highway.
+This corner also overlays a former gasholder and extends hard against the curved plot boundary and existing highway.
 With little space to install secant piles and deliver necessary clearance while preserving services, smaller diameter piles were specified.

 Our solution was a waling beam to cap the unpropped piles.
 Its huge size – 1.8 m wide and 2.2 m deep – and dense reinforcement provides stiffness to transfer the horizontal forces from the retaining wall back to transverse structures perpendicular to the wall.